Potential Nabisco factory shut down in New Jersey could cut 600 jobs

 "The first thing is coming back to Fair Lawn and smelling cookies on a nice warm day," Fair Lawn Mayor Kurt Peluso said.

-Most people know the factory, which is the largest producer of Oreo cookies, makes the core of this town, which employing 600 people.
+Most people know the factory, which is the largest producer of Oreo cookies, makes the core of this town and employs 600 people.

 RELATED | MTA unveils 'doomsday' budget with massive cuts, citing lack of federal funding